-See our patient gallery of Brow Lift Before and After Photos, all performed by Dr. Ricardo Rodriguez, a Board Certified Plastic Surgeon with over 20 years experience.
+See our patient gallery of Brow Lift Before and After Photos, all performed by me here in our surgery center.
 Please note that all of these patients have given written consent to use their photos at our web site.
 We are very grateful for their participation in patient education!

 We see many patients from out-of-town and are happy to accomodate you whether you live in and around the Baltimore/DC area or are coming from across the country (or the world).
 We are only 30 miles from the BWI airport and 20 minutes from the downtown Amtrak train station.
 Give us a call at +1-410-494-8100 or Contact Us online to set up a consult.
 We're happy to schedule a time for you to visit our offices or participate in a virtual consultation, after which I'll be able to explain your options fully to help you decide if a brow lift is right for you.